Avalanche Education Private

 Apex Mountain School Buff

 SANS meal Bar

 Easy – Moderate

-Vail Valley, Vail Pass or Fremont Pass
+Vail Valley, Vail Pass, Fremont Pass and/or surrounding areas

 *Courses run regardless of snow/weather conditions*

 See our inclusion policy for special group requests.

 - Beacon/probe/shovel (rental available)

 - Clinometer (BCA slope meter, also available on compasses)

 - Complete ski, split board or snowshoe equipment, including boots, poles, etc